BEST FISHING LINE

 Copolymer fishing line is a more advanced version of monofilament line.
 It is made of two types of nylon

 polymers, and monofilament line is made from only one.
-The combination of the two polymers resolves
+The combination of the two polymers resolves a few

-fish Though it is not as transparent as fluorocarbon, it is fairly close Cons: Expensive compared to
+Though it is not as transparent as fluorocarbon, it is fairly close.

-Monofilament Line Sinking line makes it difficult to use top water baits like frogs and poppers Made of
+Cons: Expensive compared to Monofilament Line.
+Sinking line makes it difficult to use top water baits like

-nylon, have to replace it as often as monofilament due to sun damage If your fishing for fish like Bluegill
+frogs and poppers.
+Made of nylon, have to replace it as often as monofilament due to sun damage If your

-from the bank, you're better off using monofilament because you should save your expensive copolymer
+fishing for fish like Bluegill from the bank, you're better off using monofilament because you should save your

-line for more demanding fish
+expensive copolymer line for more demanding fish.

 Fishing Line Color

 Fish see colors differently.
-Some colors are more visible to fish, and some colors are more invisible to
+Some colors are more visible to fish, and some colors are more invisible to fish.
+It’s

-strikes.
-If you want to use fishing line that is the easiest for you to see, just be sure to use a leader that is
+want to use fishing line that is the easiest for you to see, just be sure to use a leader that is not, so that you

-not, so that you can still have the line be virtually invisible to the fish to entice more fish bites.
-Yellow
+can still have the line be virtually invisible to the fish to entice more fish bites.

-better detect when you get a bite.
+can better detect when you get a bite.
 However, this line is best in murky waters because it also makes the

-line a bit more visible underwater.
-Red Fishing Line Red is also said to be invisible underwater at depth,
+Red Fishing Line - Red is also said to be invisible underwater at depth, but it actually looks black in deeper

-but it actually looks black in deeper waters.
-It’s great for visibility for fishermen, but it is not the best
+waters.
+It’s great for visibility for fishermen, but it is not the best choice for fish in clear waters.

-choice for fish in clear waters.
-Green Fishing Line Green is a good choice in greenish water.
-Green is
+Green Fishing Line - Green is a good choice in greenish water.
+Green is visible to fish, but if you are fishing in

-visible to fish, but if you are fishing in green waters, the water will camouflage the fishing line by allowing
+green waters, the water will camouflage the fishing line by allowing it to blend in.
+Green is not a good choice

-line choice as it remains clear at all depths, and will be the least visible to fish.
-Bluish Tint Fishing Line
+Clear Fishing Line - Clear line is by far the best line choice as it remains clear at all depths, and will be the

-Blue lines are virtually clear in waters deeper than 15 ft.
+Bluish Tint Fishing - Line Blue lines are virtually clear in waters deeper than 15 ft.

 Best Fishing Line Color